Jacobchestnut16/Jelly-Stat/readme.md

 ### Run docker

+ Warning you may want to change the postgress user and password before running docker see below [configuring the compose file](configuring%20the%20compose%20file])

 From the root of the apps directory there is a `docker-compose` file cd to the direcotry containning this file and run:
 ```
 docker compose up -d